-Chuseok is one of Korea's biggest and most significant celebrations besides Seollal and Dano.
-During Chuseok, meaning "Autumn eve", is a harvest festival during which families gather together from far and wide to share food and stories.
-They also use the time to spend quality time with one other.
-Chuseok is a time to give thanks to the ancestors for their blessings.
+Chuseok is one of North Korea and South Korea's biggest and most significant celebrations besides Seollal and Dano.
+Literally meaning "Autumn eve," Chuseok is a three-day long harvest festival during which families gather together from far and wide to share food and stories, spend quality time with one other, and give thanks to the ancestors for their blessings.
+Chuseok is celebrated near the end of summer and the beginning of autumn.
+The date is determined by the lunar calendar, falling on the 15th day of the 8th month on the full moon, meaning the dates of the three-day celebration change every year.
+In 2017, the celebrations fell on October 3rd to 5th.
 The 2017 Chuseok celebrations turned out to be one of the longest ever celebrated.
 The day fell on October 4th, and as such was observed from September 30th-October 9th.
 The days included weekends and two holidays, the National Foundation Day and Hangeul Day.
 The holidays are usually celebrated on the 3rd and 9th of October respectively.
+In 2018, the holiday was celebrated from September 23rd to 25th while in 2019, Chuseok will take place from September 12th to 14th.

 Traditions and Customs